She Guides: Women’s Retreat Leader Shanti O’Connor

 The majority of my offerings are designed for women—specifically moms in some cases—who are ready to heal and find themselves.
 I help them do this by facilitating women’s groups, offering one on one healing sessions, and teaching classes.
 I also run ceremonies and put on storytelling events and retreats.

-SEL: Tell me about the Sacred Mothers Retreats.
+SEL: Tell me about the Sacred Mothers Retreats and the Awaken Retreat.
 What can attendees expect to experience over the weekend?

 Shanti O’Connor: Sacred Mothers Retreat is a magical weekend.
 Moms spend time in nature hiking and swimming, they get the opportunity to practice yoga at least once a day, there’s guided meditation, daily circle time, explorations through art and writing and three to four hours reserved for working with various holistic alternative practitioners.
 Additionally, we make sure there is ample time to relax and we have a professional whole foods chef who makes yummy home-cooked meals.
 By the end of the retreat, many of the women have created authentic bonds with each other.